andreivasilache/GameOfLife/README.md

 Short explanation of code: We are itterating every cell, and we are checking his active neighbors, if we have a specific number of active neighbors , we are changing the status of cell,by the above rules.

-In development I used: Html, Css, JavaScript, Bootstrap. <br>
+In development I used: Html, Css, JavaScript, Bootstrap, Html Canvas. <br>

 App Link: http://vasilache-andrei.herokuapp.com/gameOfLife